KILL [CONNECTION | QUERY] processlist_id

 processlist_id, after terminating any statement the connection is executing.

 KILL QUERYterminates the statement the connection is currently executing, but leaves the connection itself intact.

-your own threads and statements.
+SUPER, you can kill only your own threads and statements.

 When you use